Similarity-as-Evidence: Calibrating Overconfident VLMs for Interpretable and Label-Efficient Medical Active Learning: Experiments

 \subsubsection{Early-Round Label Efficiency}

-We first analyze training stability to understand the source of SaE's efficiency.
 Fig.~\ref{fig:loss-trajectory} plots the training loss trajectories on BTMRI.
-SaE maintains the lowest and most stable loss profile from the very first epoch.
+SaE maintains the lowest and most stable loss profile from the first epoch.
 This contrasts sharply with BADGE, which suffers from high initial loss and significant instability, validating the cold-start problem.
-The VLM-based BiomedCLIP+BADGE baseline starts lower but exhibits high volatility throughout all five rounds.
+The VLM-based BiomedCLIP+BADGE baseline starts lower but exhibits high volatility throughout five rounds.
 SaE's stable and efficient optimization path provides a clear explanation for its rapid accuracy gains in early rounds.
 The accuracy results in Table~\ref{tab:round_efficiency} confirm this efficiency.
 By $t{=}3$ (i.e., after spending 60\% of the budget), SaE reaches on average 96.7\% of its final $t{=}5$ accuracy, indicating a stable cold start.
 Fig.~\ref{fig:al-result} shows SaE starts stronger and gains more than BADGE~\cite{BADGE} and PCB~\cite{PCB} on CHMNIST.
 The confidence bands are narrow and indicate stable training.
 Under the \(K{\times}16\) setting on CHMNIST with \(K{=}8\), SaE reaches 83\% and exceeds BiomedCoOp~\cite{BiomedCoOp} by 3.95 points \((79.05\pm2.24)\).